-In broad terms, private education loans are consumer loans made directly to students and/or parents to fund undergraduate, graduate, and other forms of postsecondary education.2 Private education loans are typically used to bridge the funding gap between the cost of higher education programs and financial aid, grants, and loans made by the U.S. Department of Education under the Federal direct loan program.
-Federal direct loans are made pursuant to Title IV of the Higher Education Act.
-Private education loans might be offered by banks, non-profits, nonbanks, and even for-profit schools (also known as proprietary institutions).
+The CFPB has supervisory authority over entities that originate private education loans.
+In broad terms, private education loans are consumer loans made directly to students and/or parents to fund undergraduate, graduate, and other forms of postsecondary education.
+Private education loans are offered by banks, non-profits, nonbanks, and for-profit schools (also known as proprietary institutions).
+Private education loans are typically used to cover the shortfall between the cost of higher education programs and financial aid, grants, and loans made by the U.S. Department of Education under the Federal Direct Loan Program (Direct Loans).